-To manipulate the context dictionary, it offers to:
+To manipulate the context dictionary, a bound logger can:

-- Recreate itself with (optional) additional context data: bind() and new(). - Recreate itself with less context data: unbind().
+- Recreate itself with (optional) additional context data: bind() and new(). - Recreate itself with less context data: unbind() and try_unbind().

 In any case, the original bound logger or its context are never mutated.
+They always return a copy of the bound logger with a new context that reflects your changes.